Chat with us on WhatsApp

 3. After surgery, your donor area will be covered with bandages.
 You can remove these the next day.
 A small amount of bleeding into the dressing is normal.

-4. Dr Bonaros will prescribe you the necessary medications to help with your postoperative recovery. [hide behind read more] He will also give you detailed aftercare instructions for caring for your newly transplanted hair grafts.
+4. Dr Bonaros will give you detailed aftercare instructions for caring for your newly transplanted hair grafts.
 Receive expert assistance whenever you need it with our comprehensive support features.

 What To Expect After Your Hair Transplant